Esilagd/Multiplayer/README.md

 # about multiplayer
 Multiplayer is a mod for geode,allowing to play other player like globed

+# what you need him

-create room
+- create room
-joining room
+- joining room
-leaving room
+- leaving room
-setting room if you want to change this
+- setting room if you want to change this

 you will see it what will it